|Learn how to encourage responsible building and improve the quality of housing for all.|

 - The developer promises to meet LEED or other environmental standards.

 Leadership in Energy and Environmental Design (LEED) is the Green Building Rating System from the U.S. Green Building Council.
-LEED is not the only environmental rating system for buildings, but it is widely recognized and respected.
-Some states use it; others set up their own system.
+LEED is not the only environmental rating system for buildings, but it is widely recognized and respected in the United States.

 - The project will meet agreed-upon construction specifications.

-- The developer will clean up a brownfields site as part of the development process.
+- The developer will clean up a brownfield site as part of the development process.

 - The developer will abide by lower density requirements.
 This might be required on an environmentally sensitive site.

 - A developer builds a certain number of units of affordable housing in one place in return for being allowed to build an upscale housing development in another.
-In some cases, the upscale development may be one that doesn’t comply with regulations, and the affordable development is the “price” of the community’s waiver of those regulations.
+In some cases, the upscale development may be one that doesn’t comply with regulations, and the affordable development is the community’s reward for waivering those regulations.

 - A developer agrees to build in a certain neighborhood or area.